Transition across school phases and between settings

 Accompany parents on school visits.

-It is open to all parents of children who have physical or medical needs and who attend mainstream school or nursery, or who are pre school children who are currently at home.
+It is open to all parents of children whose main area of need relate to physical or medical needs and who attend mainstream school or nursery, or who are pre school children who are currently at home.

 Topics can include: